Albert D.J. Cashier, b. Jennie Hodgers

 After the war, Cashier spent his life working odd jobs in and around Saunemin, Illinois.
 He worked first for the Cherbro family, then as a lamplighter and church janitor.
 Later, Cashier found work as a mechanic and driver for Illinois State Senator Ira Lish.
 One day in 1910, as Cashier inspected his vehicle, Lish climbed into the driver’s seat to assist and accidentally rolled the vehicle over Cashier’s leg, shattering it.
 Cashier never fully recovered from the wound and went to live at the Illinois Soldiers’ and Sailors’ Home (now the Illinois Veterans Home at Quincy).
 There, several comrades of the 95th visited him, and he even entertained their commander for a day, while each dressed in their blue uniforms and traded old war stories.
 While the superintendent of the Soldier’s Home knew his identity, he kept Cashier’s biological sex a secret out of respect for all that he accomplished during the war.

-Cashier’s developed dementia in his later years and he was transferred to a mental health hospital in 1913.
+Cashier developed dementia in his later years and he was transferred to a mental health hospital in 1913.
 There, the hospital attendees forced Cashier to dress in the attire of his biological birth against his wishes, and the national press soon became interested in his story.
-Unfortunately, the secrecy of his life and his declined memory meant that very little became known of his remarkable story from Ireland, through Vicksburg, and into rural Illinois.
-Cashier died on October 10, 1915 of an unknown infection.
+Unfortunately, his secrecy and dementia meant that very little became known of his remarkable story from Ireland, through Vicksburg, and into rural Illinois.
+Cashier died on Oct.
+10, 1915 of an unknown infection.
 The Grand Army of the Republic, a Union veterans association, arranged his funeral with full military honors.
-He was buried in uniform, under a flag in the Sunnyslope Cemetery in Saunemin on October 12, 1915.
+He was buried in uniform, under a flag in the Sunnyslope Cemetery in Saunemin on Oct.
+12, 1915.

 Today, his home on the Cherbro property in Saunemin is a local tourist attraction run by the county historical society.
 The nature of Cashier’s birth, his desire to identify as a man, and his dedicated service to his country in that capacity speak across generations to the nature of military service.
 His service to the nation despite the secrecy of his identity is a poignant reminder that the nature of one’s birth has little impact on the nature of their patriotism.